danielbh/hello-grpc-go/README.md

 #### So HTTP/2 aside why else would I use gRPC?

 Polyglot auto-code generation with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
-You can create request and payload functionality in one language [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) and automatically generate code for many popular languages: Java, Ruby, etc. Not only does this reduce code needed written by a developer, it creates a universal contract that all services can share and use.
+You can create request and payload functionality in one language [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) and automatically generate CLIENT AND SERVER code for many popular languages: Java, Ruby, etc. Not only does this reduce code needed written by a developer, it creates a universal contract that all services can share and use.
 This is great because as platforms grow contracts can be strictly maintained between services.

 So in summary you can deliver more performant code faster that is more maintainable.
 Awesome!